nandhra702/Project_What_Why/src/content/blog/optimizing-sveltekit/+optimizing-sveltekit.md

 ## conclusion

-There are still a few things I'd like to do, such as setting more detailed `sizes` attributes on all images and eventually using the `<enhanced:img>` component.
+There are still a few things I'd like to do, such as setting more detailed `sizes` attributes on all images and eventually using the `&lt;enhanced:img&gt;` component.
 But for now, I'm happy with the performance of my site.

 All the source code is available on [GitHub](https://github.com/refact0r/personal).